NTIRE 2026 Challenge on Single Image Reflection Removal in the Wild: Datasets, Results, and Methods: Comparison with Generative Methods

 \section{Comparison with Generative Methods}

 In addition to the discriminative approaches proposed by challenge participants, we further explore the potential of generative models for SIRR.
-Specifically, we evaluate several generative baselines, including \textit{gpt-image-1.5} and \textit{Nano Banana} series (Nano Banana Pro and Nano Banana 2).
+Specifically, we evaluate several generative baselines, including \textit{gpt-image} series and \textit{Nano Banana} series.

 As illustrated in Figure~\ref{fig:visual_aigc}, while competition-based methods such as RRay and the OPPO-baseline achieve competitive quantitative scores, they occasionally struggle with complex, non-linear reflections that overlap with high-frequency background textures.
 In contrast, generative methods leverage strong prior knowledge to "hallucinate" and reconstruct the underlying transmission layer.